-Configure Azure AD Connect for Skype for Business and Teams
+Configure Azure AD Connect for Teams and Skype for Business

-Azure Active Directory Connect keeps your on-premises Active Directory continuously synchronized with Office 365.
-Your on-premises directory remains the authoritative source of identity, and changes from your on-premises environment are synchronized into Azure AD.
+Azure Active Directory Connect keeps your on-premises Active Directory continuously synchronized with Microsoft 365.
+Your on-premises directory remains the authoritative source of identity, while changes from your on-premises environment are synchronized into Azure AD.
 For more information, see Azure AD Connect Sync.
-Even if you are not moving all users from on-premises to the cloud, all users that use Teams, Skype for Business on-premises, or Skype for Business Online must be synchronized from on-premises into Azure AD to ensure communication between on-premises and online users.
 Users in your organization will be represented in both your on-premises and online directories.
+All users who use Teams or Skype for Business on-premises must be synchronized from on-premises into Azure AD to ensure coexistence of these accounts.
+In addition, you may facilitate communication between on-premises and online users via Skype for Business hybrid connectivity, which also requires configuration of Azure AD Connect.

 Configuring Azure AD when you have Skype for Business Server